2026-2027 School Year

 Other materials:

-• Notebook paper and one-inch binder or dedicated section of larger binder
+- One-inch binder or dedicated section of larger binder with 13 dividers

-• Colored pencils (will need for coloring book and during lab)
+- Colored pencils (will need for various notes and during lab)